-directly (for example, people in apartments, nursing homes, schools, and businesses).
+Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.

-Describe the steps taken to resolve the violation(s), and the anticipated resolution date: The valid sample results taken the following month after each violation.
+Describe the steps taken to resolve the violation(s), and the anticipated resolution date: All samples were taken as required and there were not violations following the failure to monitor.